Double Glazing Quotes

 Get started

-ECO4 is the fourth version of the government’s Energy Company Obligation (ECO) scheme, and ends in March 2026.
+ECO4 is the fourth version of the government’s Energy Company Obligation (ECO) scheme, which ends in March 2026.

 Improvements that the Ofgem-administered scheme covers include cavity wall insulation, boiler replacements, heat pump installation, and double glazing (replacing single glazing with double glazing, or replacing old double glazing).

-There’s no set amount to how much funding you can receive with ECO4, since it’s dependent on what your chosen energy supplier decides your home needs.
+There is no set amount for funding with ECO4 since it depends on what your chosen energy supplier decides your home needs.

 ECO4 eligibility requirements for solar panels